 Introduction to Composition: The Essay presents a modular approach to essay writing that might be used with students in grades six and above as a foundational course.
 The three volumes of the course make it easy to spread the course over one or two school years.
 Each volume should take ten weeks to complete, so it is possible to complete all three in one year.
 Volumes 1 and 2 should almost certainly be used within the same school year, but you might save Volume 3 for the next year.

 For each of the three volumes, a Blackbird and Company Intro to Composition: The Essay guide is your core component.
 Additional books are essential for use with Volumes 1 and 3, and students need a dictionary, a thesaurus, and a red pen handy for use with all three volumes.
-Blackbird and Company sells a bundle package that includes all of the required books except for the dictionary and thesaurus, but you may also purchase the guides on their own.
+Blackbird and Company sells a bundle package that includes all of the required books except for the dictionary and thesaurus, but you may also purchase the guides on their own (individually or all three together).

 All volumes have five lessons each, and each lesson should take two weeks to complete.
 Guides have space for students to write directly in them.
 Since they are not reproducible, each student needs his or her own guide.
 Students will write a paragraph or an essay for every lesson, and they might choose to do some of their writing on a computer.